 Join ambitious organisations like Coca-Cola Europacific Partners, Tesco, XPO Logistics, Eddie Stobart, and others, to unpack key challenges of HGV decarbonisation and build high-impact, innovative solutions to drive net zero.

 The launch of HGVzero action group in 2022 saw some of Europe’s largest shippers and hauliers collaborating and accelerating the decarbonisation of their collective fleets across the continent.
-Due to its success and demand, we are continuing this programme and have kickstarted #HGVzero23 in March 2023.
+Due to its success and demand, we have continued this programme and kickstarted #HGVzero23 in March 2023.